swsnr/mdcat/README.md

 mdless needs a decent modern terminal with a good font; in particular mdless uses

-- 256 colours, and
+- 256 colours,
-- italic text.
+- italic text, and
+- iTerm2 escape codes for marks.

+iTerm2 works; I do not know about other terminal emulators.

 [1]: https://www.rustup.rs
 [2]: https://github.com/nabijaczleweli/cargo-update